-There have been a number of recent court cases involving foreign bank account or FBAR reporting penalties.
-This is likely due to the significant amount of the penalty and that many do not fully appreciate the amount of the liability they face if caught not complying with the FBAR rules.
+There have been a number of recent court cases involving foreign bank accounts or FBAR reporting penalties.
+This is likely due to the significant amount of the penalty and that many do not fully appreciate the amount of liability they face if caught not complying with the FBAR rules.
+This is one of the most significant international tax issues that the IRS has been focusing on.
 The recent Norman v.
 United States, No. 15-872T (Ct.
 Cl.
 2018), is an example.

 The Facts & Procedural History

 Ms. Norman is a retired school teacher.
-She was assessed a $803,530.00 FBAR penalty in 2013.
+She was assessed an $803,530.00 FBAR penalty in 2013.
 The penalty was for a Swiss account she had control over in 2007.